FAIRChemistry/FAIRFlow/specifications/datamodel.md

-# Data model for the FAIRFlowChemistry platform
+# Data model for the FAIRFlow platform

-In this markdown file the structure of the data model for the FAIRFlowChemistry platform is defined.
+In this markdown file the structure of the data model for the FAIRFlow platform is defined.
 It follows the syntax specified by the sdRDM engine.

 ## Objects